Below are steps you can follow to identify which systems would most benefit from configuring MFA.

 - how they are accessed (for example internet accessible, or internal network only)

-- version control and code repositories (like GitHub)
+- Version control and private code repositories

-- social media
+- Social media

 - Something you know – This includes things like passwords, passphrases, PINs, or knowledge-based questions.
 On their own, these are weak forms of authentication as an attacker can steal a copy of it.
 They are usually easy to guess, where people use default or commonly used passwords, or easy to find, where people use non-unique or poorly stored/written down passwords.

 - Something you have – This includes hardware devices that store keys, provide one-time passwords (OTP), or produce push notifications.
 There are multiple options, listed below in preferred order: